Natural Burial Community Q&A Evening 26th February 2026

 • Would a natural burial cemetery be protected from tree clearing in future?

-• What happens to the leachate from bodies (heavy metals, chemotherapy and pharmaceutical drugs, chemicals in the body etc) in a natural burial?
+• What happens to the leachate from bodies (heavy metals, chemotherapy and pharmaceutical drugs, chemicals in the body) in a natural burial?

 Panel Speakers (left to right): Ben Kelly, Jason Talbot-Scobie, Dr. Sandra Tuszynska and Cr.
 Heath Sander